mavdol/capsule/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
+Contributions are welcome!
 Here's how you can help:

 1. **Fork** the repository
 2. **Create** a feature branch: `git checkout -b feature/amazing-feature`